infinit/elle/aws/readme.md

 # AWS: reactorified Amazon Web Service API

-The AWS library provides a reactorification of the [Amazon Web Services](https://aws.amazon.com) APIs, mostly Amazon [Simple Storage Service](https://aws.amazon.com/s3) a.k.a Amazon S3.
+The AWS library provides a *reactorification* of the [Amazon Web Services](https://aws.amazon.com) APIs, mostly Amazon [Simple Storage Service](https://aws.amazon.com/s3) a.k.a Amazon S3.

-The reactor is part of the [elle](https://github.com/infinit/elle) set of libraries.
+The reactor is part of the [Elle](https://github.com/infinit/elle) set of libraries.

 ## Motivation